ChristopherDavisUCI/UCI-Math-10/intro-Altair.md

-# Altair
+# Altair Preview

-**Samples**
+## Samples

 Here are some examples of the types of charts that can be produced using Altair.
-You can see the source code for these in the [First two examples notebook](First-two-examples.ipynb).
+You can see the source code for these in the [First two examples notebook](First-Altair-examples.ipynb).

 * [(Source code)](log-curve) Adding a tooltip, so that when the mouse is over a point, more information is displayed:
 ![tooltip](images/tooltip.png)